Updated: Aug 02, 2022

 It is important to be accurate and honest with your financial information on the FAFSA application because it can be audited by the US Education Department through a process known as verification.
 Verification requires students to further attest to—and in some cases prove—that the information reported on their FAFSA is accurate.

 Verification can take many forms.
-From relatively quick tasks, such as verifying family size, to more time-consuming actions, such as proving a parent’s unemployment status with a notarized letter.
+From relatively quick tasks, such as verifying household size, to more time-consuming actions, such as proving a parent’s unemployment status with a notarized letter.
 If students fail to complete verification, they may be ineligible to receive federal, institutional, or state aid.
 And if you submit false information and receive aid, you could be responsible for repaying the money and subject to fines.

 While it’s important to be as accurate as possible, mistakes happen.
 If you do make a mistake, you can update your FAFSA after it’s been submitted.